wsteenhu/plane.R/README.md

 # plane.R
-Simple collection of functions implementing the calculation of a reference-plane (as described by Halfvarson, Nat Microbiol, 2017) in R instead of Python.
+Collection of functions implementing the calculation of a reference-plane (as described by Halfvarson, Nat Microbiol, 2017) in R instead of Python.

 Typical usage would look like this: